openxla/community/rfcs/20230505-benchmarking-strategy.md

 ## Context

-This RFC outlines the requirements and strategy to provide benchmarking infrastructure and metrics dashboards for the OSS community.
+This RFC outlines the requirements and strategy to provide benchmarking infrastructure and metrics dashboards for OpenXLA.
 It provides a high-level overview on the components and will be followed up by more detailed technical design RFCs.

+Disclaimer: This work is currently sponsored by Google, and initial priorities will thus reflect Google's priorities.
+Throughout this document, "we" refers to the current working group at Google dedicated to this project.

 ### Summary

-1. For all compilers under the OpenXLA umbrella - _XLA:GPU, XLA:CPU, IREE:GPU
+1. For all compilers under the OpenXLA umbrella - _XLA:GPU, XLA:CPU, IREE:CUDA and IREE:CPU_ (x86 llvm-cpu backend) - we want to provide an
-   (CUDA backend) and IREE:CPU_ (x86 llvm-cpu backend) - we want to provide an **infrastructure** to run benchmarks in an OSS-first way that puts 1P (Google) and 3P engineers on equal footing.
-3P engineers must be able to re-run and reproduce the results of a benchmark in the exact environment without 1P support.
+   **infrastructure** to run automated benchmarks regularly.
+OpenXLA engineers must be able to re-run and reproduce the results of a benchmark in the exact environment.
-1. We want to provide **interactive** **dashboards** accessible to the OSS community to evaluate _Progression_ and _Competition_, including comparisons with frameworks and compilers outside of the OpenXLA umbrella.
-We also provide _Regression_ dashboards for _IREE:CPU and IREE:GPU_ on a common infra stack.
+1. We want to provide **interactive** **dashboards** accessible to the community to evaluate _Progression_ and _Competition_, including comparisons with frameworks and compilers outside of the OpenXLA umbrella.
+We also provide _Regression_ dashboards for _IREE on a common infra stack.
 Regression dashboards for _XLA:CPU and XLA:GPU_ are not the primary focus as of now and may be considered in the future.
 1. We focus on **high-level metrics** such as wall-time and max memory